 In previous reports the Secretariat were commended for their dedication and efforts to ensure that the work of the Sentence Review Commissioners continued unhindered throughout the pandemic of Covid-19.
 During this reporting period, the Commissioners and Secretariat continued to review their working arrangements adopting the best practice developed during the pandemic to ensure the most effective discharge of their statutory functions with reference to efficiency, fairness and costs.
-Oral Hearings and case meetings continue to be held remotely via WebEx.
-This technology is also used to facilitate Commissioner training and plenary events.
+The legislative framework requires the Commissioners to conduct oral hearings at the prison where the person concerned is detained and such arrangements will therefore continue to be made accordingly.
+In all other matters of their work the Commissioners are committed to using technology as much as possible, for example, to facilitate meetings, Commissioner training and plenary events.